bellingcat/vk-url-scraper/README.md

 # you can pass a token as well to avoid always authenticating
 # and possibly getting captch prompts
+# you can fetch the token from the bk_config.v2.json file generated under by searching for "access_token"
 vk_url_scraper -u "username" -p "password" -t "vktoken goes here" --urls https://vk.com/wall12345_6789

 # save the JSON output into a file